Anroc/PAD-TFDAC-MACS/README.md

         .parse("(aa.tu-berlin.de.role:Student)");
 ```

-Lets choose a plain text that we want to encrypt: "No, Eve please :(".
+Let's choose a plain text that we want to encrypt: "No, Eve please :(".

 ```java
     byte[] message = "No, Eve please :(".getBytes();
     DNFCipherText dnfCipherText = pairingCryptEngine.encrypt(message, dnfAccessPolicy, gpp, null);
 ```

-The `null` element here referres to the `DataOwner` object which we are currently not using.
-If we would do so we would also secure the cipher text with a two-factor authentication key.
+The `null` argument refers to the `DataOwner` object which we are currently not using.
+If we would do so we would also secure the ciphertext with a two-factor authorization key.

-The cipher text object now contains all needed cipher text components and also the encyrpted message.
+The ciphertext object now contains all needed ciphertext components and also the encrypted message.

-## Decrypt
+### Decrypt

 To decrypt the encrypted message we now use the `userAttributeValueSecretKey`.

-Please note that we do not need to filter for the policy this user satisfies, since we only have one policy element in
+Please note that we do not need to filter for the policy this user satisfies since we only have one policy element in our ciphertext.
-our ciphertext.
 So we can simply use `dnfCipherText.getCipherTexts().get(0)`.
-In the complete example this is properly
-implemented with the function `findSatisfyingCipherText(...)`.
+In the complete example, this is properly implemented with the function `findSatisfyingCipherText(...)`.

 ```java
     Set<UserAttributeSecretComponents> userAttributeKeys = new HashSet<>();